Dave-Lindberg/dl-gatsby/src/pages/multichannel-user-experience.md

 Once we start looking at 'traditional' media through the lens of modern UX, we find a deeper understanding of users' needs.
 Integrating data across multiple channels sets the stage for greater insights, leading to more meaningful and actionable management.

-With a broad-based skill set ranging from book and catalog design to cross-channel data integration, we can help you realize gains in from a multi-media strategy. <a href="mailto:dave@davelindberg.com">Reach out</a> today to talk about how.
+With a broad-based skill set ranging from book and catalog design to cross-channel data integration, we can help you realize gains in from a multi-media strategy.
+[Contact Dave](https://davelindberg.com/#contact) today to talk about how.

 </div>